-Plivo’s DND feature stops outbound messages from a specific Plivo source number to a specific destination number when the destination responds with certain keywords.
-For example, if Number A sends an inbound message with any of the keywords listed below to Plivo Number B, then any outbound messages from Number B to Number A will be blocked for a period of three months.
+Plivo’s DND feature stops outbound messages from a specific Plivo source number (long codes and toll-free only) to a specific destination number when the destination responds with certain keywords.
+For example, if Number A sends an inbound message with any of the keywords listed below to Plivo Number B, then any outbound messages from Number B to Number A will be blocked with error code 200.

 To opt back in to receive messages from a blocked number, the number that replied with STOP must send one of these keywords:

 After a number replies with any of these keywords, it will again be able to receive messages from the Plivo number that was blocked.
 The keyword triggers opt-in only when sent as a single word with no punctuation or leading spaces (any trailing spaces are trimmed).

 All the keywords are case-insensitive, so variations like UNSTOP, UNStop, UnSTop, and unstop are all valid.